Matthewalvarado25/configure-ad/README.md

 <h3>Connect Client VM to Domain Controller VM</h3>

-- Retrieve Dc-1 VM private IP address and copy it
+- Find the Dc-1 virtual machine's private IP address and copy it
 - Navigate to Client-1 VM -> Network Settings -> click on "Network Interface / IP configuration" box
 - On the left side of window, click on "DNS servers"
-- Under "DNS servers", select the "Custom" option and paste the DC-1 private IP address
+- Under "DNS servers", select the "Custom" option and paste the Dc-1 private IP address
 - Click "Save"
 - Find your way to "Virtual Machines" in Azure
 - Select "Client-1"